White cabbage, Kale, and Savoy cabbage

 • The cabbage must have formed their heads before the first frost spells.

-Parasites and diseases that attack Savoy cabbage
+Parasites and diseases

 The main enemy of cabbage in general is downy mildew.
 Moisture is the primary factor that enables the spread of downy mildew.

-Smart tip about white, kale and Savoy cabbage
+Smart tip about Savoy cabbage

-Provide your cabbage with extra nutrients (fertilizer, manure and seaweed-based compost) to boost growth and especially enhance your own harvest!
+Provide your cabbage with extra nutrients (fertilizer, manure and seaweed-based compost) to boost growth and especially enhance your harvest!